durrantlab/autogrow4/tutorial/TUTORIAL.md

 ### Running AutoGrow4 in Docker

+JDD: Why is this repeated here?
+Please organize.

 To run AutoGrow4 in a docker, please first install docker software.

 Dockerized AutoGrow4 requires parameters provided as a JSON file.